vladkens/macmon/readme.md

 Usage: macmon [OPTIONS] [COMMAND]

 Commands:
-  pipe   Output metrics in JSON format debug  Print debug information help   Print this message or the help of the given subcommand(s)
+  pipe   Output metrics in JSON format (suitable for piping) debug  Print debug information help   Print this message or the help of the given subcommand(s)